veenedu/veenbox/README.md

 # Veen Box
-*veenbox provides common components for react anc react-native that can be used to build layouts for web and mobile*
+*veenbox provides common components for react and react-native that can be used to build layouts for web and mobile*

 ```js